modernish/modernish/share/doc/modernish/WRITEUP.md

 ## Feature testing ##

-`thisshellhas`: test if a keyword is a shell built-in command or shell keyword/reserved word, or modernish capability/bug ID.
-With the `-k` option, specifically check for a keyword.
-With the `-b` option, specifically check for a built-in command.
+`thisshellhas`: test if a keyword is a shell built-in command or shell keyword/reserved word, or the ID of a modernish capability/bug that this shell has.

-Note that a modernish capability/bug ID is distinguished from a builtin shell feature by the fact that the former is written in only ASCII capital letters A to Z and the underscore character.
+Note that a modernish capability/bug ID is distinguished from a shell keyword or command by the fact that the former is written in only ASCII capital letters A to Z and the underscore character.
+Alternatively, the `--rw=`/`--kw=` option specifically checks for a reserved word and the `--bi=` option specifically checks for a built-in command.

+The function can also run all the external modernish bug/feature tests that haven't already been run and cache the results (`--cache`) and output the modernish IDs of the positive tests, one per line (`--show`).

 ## Working with variables ##